Skiptrace (film): Plot

-Leslie informs Chan that their police captain, Tang (Michael Wong), is now working with Wong and helps Chan and Connor leave the police station.
-Chan and Conner sneak to the shipyard where Matador's criminal organization is located.
-They witness Wong talking to "Matador" and Wong is then killed for his failure to bring back the phone.
-Attempting to rescue Samantha, the two are eventually held captive by the criminal gang.
-"Matador" reveals himself to Chan as the supposedly deceased Yung.
-Yung confesses to Chan about faking his death and then reunites with his daughter Samantha.
-Yung leaves Samantha locked up in a room after she expresses her disappointment and anger on his fake death and his criminal activities.
-After a boat hits the cargo ship, the ship starts to slowly flood and sinks.
-The Siberian hitwoman arrives with help to rescue Chan and Connor with police arriving eventually also.
-Chan and Yung work together to save Samantha from drowning inside the cargo ship with Yung committing suicide by drowning himself.
-The authorities then arrest Tang and Willie.
+Leslie informs Chan that their police captain, Tang, is now working with Wong.
+Chan and Connor sneak to the shipyard, Matador's criminal organization hideout.
+They witness Wong talking to "Matador" and being killed for his failure to bring back the phone.
+Attempting to rescue Samantha, the two are held captive by the criminal gang.
+"Matador" is revealed to be the supposedly deceased Yung.
+Yung taunts Chan for choosing honor while the former chose power.
+Yung then reunites with his daughter Samantha at the room where he explains that he fake his death to focus on his criminal career.
+Yung leaves Samantha locked up in a room.

+After a boat hits the cargo ship, the ship starts to slowly flood the compartments.
+Dasha arrives with help to rescue Chan and Connor with police arriving eventually also.
+Chan and Yung work together to save Samantha from drowning inside the cargo ship with Yung committing suicide by drowning.
+Tang and Willie are then arrested by the authorities.

-Connor goes back to Russia, fulfilling his honor, to witness the birth of his child with the kingpin's daughter.
-After the baby is born, it was evident that the baby is not his and Connor leaves the hospital.
+Connor goes back to Russia, fulfilling his honor, to witness the birth of his child with the Dima's daughter.
+After the baby is born, it was evident that the baby is not Connor's.
 Later, Connor and Samantha surprise Chan back at his farm, providing him with alpacas to help fulfill his earlier-confessed lifelong dream of running an alpaca farm.
 Connor leaves with Samantha after attempting to knock out Chan via a technique taught by Chan himself.
 Chan is successfully knocked out after attempting to stay awake until Connor is out of sight.